Oops19/TS4-CopyOutfits/README.md

 Not tested.
 It is possible that they do not support special outfits and may throw an exception.

 ## Technical Details
-There are five groups to store outfits:
+There are six groups to store outfits:
-* A: Teen, Young Adult, Adult and Elder
+* Teen, Young Adult, Adult and Elder
-* B: Children
+* Children
-* C: Toddler
+* Toddler
-* D: Infants
+* Infants
+* Babies
-* E: Unknown (non-sims, could be pets - not tested)
+* Unknown (non-sims, could be pets - not tested)

 There are five clipboards [0..4] for the outfits.
 Each sim can have up to five outfits [0..4] for each normal category and 1 to 5 for special categories.